adoc-box/Machine-Learning/README.md

 ***

-The algorithms were tested on Linux Mint (*Python 3.8.10*) and Google Colab.
+These algorithms were tested on Linux Mint (*Python 3.8.10*) and Google Colab.

 ***